 This means that, unfortunately, nose piercings just don't work for certain people.
 "Some people experience trouble healing their nostril, because their immune system is overactive," Thompson says.
 "Your body sees the jewelry as a foreign object, because it is.
 For some people, it can be a problem from day one."

 "Your body sees the jewelry as a foreign object, because it is."

-"The septum is a little different," Thompson said.
-The pro explained that professional piercers — not your classmate operating out of a high school bathroom — are trained to find the "sweet spot" on a septum.
-"Nine times out of 10, I am able to get jewelry back in a septum hole that hasn't had a hoop in for a while without repiercing," Thompson said.
+"The septum is a little different," Thompson says.
+The pro explains that professional piercers — not your classmate operating out of a high-school bathroom — are trained to find the "sweet spot" on a septum.
+"Nine times out of 10, I am able to get jewelry back in a septum hole that hasn't had a hoop in for a while without repiercing," Thompson says.
 So if you get your septum pierced, keep your jewelry in for a year, and then take it out, "you will probably be able to get the jewelry back in."